Research

 Convergence to collusion in algorithmic pricing

-[Revise & Resubmit, International Journal of Industrial Organization] [SSRN]
+[Revised & Resubmitted, International Journal of Industrial Organization] [SSRN]

 Artificial intelligence algorithms are increasingly used by firms to set prices.
 Previous research shows that they can exhibit collusive behavior, but how quickly they can do so has so far remained an open question.
 I show that a modern deep reinforcement learning model deployed to price goods in a repeated oligopolistic competition game with continuous prices converges to a collusive outcome in an amount of time that matches empirical observations, under reasonable assumptions on the length of a time step.
 This model reliably shows cooperative behavior supported by reward-punishment schemes that discourage deviations.